Opetushallitus/haku/README.md

 - `default` is the default profile, that is the profile used in the test and production environments.
 Uses properties files found in ~/oph-configuration
 - `dev` uses local mongo database in port 27017 and mocked external dependencies
-- `devLuokka` uses local mongo database and real external dependencies.Depends on property files in `~/oph-configuration`.
+- `devluokka` uses local mongo database and real external dependencies.Depends on property files in `~/oph-configuration`.
 See below for
 - `it` starts an embedded Mongo server.
 This profile is used in the integration tests.

 When running with Maven, you can use Maven profiles to select the Spring profile.